ChillVibezTechHub/ChillVibezTechLabs_NetworkLab/MonitoringModule/README.md

 # About this Module
-Get hands on networking monitoring experience by completing this lab.
+Get hands on networking monitoring experience by completing this lab!
 Follow the 3 steps below to get started!

 ## Requirements: